embarklabs/subspace/README.md

 ```

 In addition to the provider, `Subspace` also accepts an `options` object with settings that can change its behavior:
-- `dbFilename` - Name of the database where the information will be stored (default 'subspace.db')
+- `dbFilename` - Name of the database where the information will be stored (default `subspace.db`)
-- `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: obtain data every block).
+- `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: `undefined`.
+Obtain data every block).
 - `refreshLastNBlocks` - Ignores last N blocks (from current block), stored in the local db and refresh them via a web3 subscription.
-Useful for possible reorgs (default: 12)
+Useful for possible reorgs (default: `12`),
+- `disableSubscriptions` - Subspace by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an HttpProvider.
+This functionality can be disabled by passing true to this option. (default: `undefined`)

 ### Contract methods